-Tūrangawaewae Identity and belonging in Aotearoa New Zealand EDITED BY TRUDIE CAIN, ELLA KAHU AND RICHARD SHAW What is a New Zealander?
+Tūrangawaewae Identity and belonging in Aotearoa New Zealand

+EDITED BY TRUDIE CAIN, ELLA KAHU AND RICHARD SHAW What is a New Zealander?
 How do we understand what makes New Zealand complex and unique?
 And what creates a sense of belonging and identity?
 This book underpins and illuminates Massey University's innovative BA paper, but is much more than a companion to the lectures.
 TRUDIE CAIN is a senior lecturer in sociology at Massey University's School of People, Environment and Planning.
 Her research interests include: gendered, sized and migrant identities; qualitative research methodologies and ethics; and the materiality of everyday lives.
-She is currently involved in a number of collaborative research projects.
 ELLA KAHU is a lecturer in Massey University's School of Psychology.
 She is currently leading a project at the University of the Sunshine Coast researching the student experience.
 Her wider research interests are in social psychology and education.
 RICHARD SHAW is the Director BA (External Connections) at Massey University.
 He is a Professor of Politics and convenes and teaches Tūrangawaewae: Identity and Belonging in Aotearoa New Zealand.

 PUBLISHED: September 2017

-ISBN: 9780994141514
+ISBN: 9780994136374

 Limpbound, 230 x 163mm.
 288 pages. \$50